dgaydukov/cert-aws/sa/files/sa.md

 * you start polling server to check if background task completed by someID

 ###### CodePipeline(CodeCommit/CodeBuild/CodeDeploy)
-CodePipeline - aws ci/cd tool, like jenkins.
+CodePipeline - aws ci/cd tool, like jenkins (`sa/cloudformation/codepipeline.yml`).
 There are following stages:
 * source stage - select what can be source: CodeCommit/ECR/S3/Bitbucket/Github
 * build stage - what app would build your project: CodeBuild/Jenkins
 * deploy stage - what provider would deploy app: